pfraces-graveyard/dal/README.md

 # API

-The object returned by the `dal` function is composed by an array of the selected DOM elements and a collection of methods for manage that elements
+The object returned by the `dal` function is composed by an array of the selected DOM elements and a collection of methods for managing the array

 There are a few boolean methods that obviously are not chainable but the rest of methods are all chainable